Back to bricks list

 Streamlit

 Streamlit is a popular Python package for rapidly building data apps.
 You can find more information and examples on the Streamlit website: https://streamlit.io/.
-With this you can integrate interactive dashboards in Constellab that aggregate informations of you experiment or even across multiple experiments.
+With this you can integrate interactive dashboards in Constellab that aggregate informations of your scenario, across multiple scenarios or generate scenarios and notes.

 When you're deploying a Streamlit app in Constellab, the system takes care of deployment, security, and app cleanup, so you don't need to worry about those aspects.